trpc-ecosystem/go-gateway/plugin/limiter/polaris/README.md

   - name: request_transformer # Global configuration, effective for all interfaces
     props:
 ```

+#### Rate limiting labels related operations

+#### Default labels

+method: The interface name, generally rate limiting can be done according to the interface.

+router_id: Gateway route ID, when the interface is duplicated, you can use router_id to configure rate limiting.

+#### Custom labels fetching function

+You can override the DefaultGetLabelFunc function to implement custom labels fetching logic.

 ## The plugin can also be used through the gateway console.